mitodl/hugo-course-publisher/site/content/courses/21m-295-american-popular-music-fall-2014/_index.md

   Allen</a> on Flickr; electric guitar courtesy of <a href="http://www.flickr.com/photos/eprater/8305906536/">Ethan Prater</a> on Flickr.
 Licenses: CC BY.)</p> <p>&nbsp;</p> <p>&nbsp;</p>
-course_description: >-
-  <p>This course surveys the development of popular music in the United States
-  and in a cross-cultural milieu relative to the history and sociology of the last two hundred years.
-It examines the ethnic mixture that characterizes modern music, how it reflects many rich traditions and styles, and provides a background for understanding the musical vocabulary of current popular music styles.</p>
 course_info:
   instructors:
     - Prof. Teresa Neff